adafruit/Adafruit_CircuitPython_GFX/README.rst

 CircuitPython pixel graphics drawing library.

 Important: This library will likely be deprecated soon.
-If you are looking to use a specific screen, search the product name (i.e. ssd1322 or ili9341) `here <https://github.com/adafruit/>`_, or find it in the `circuitpython bundle <https://github.com/adafruit/Adafruit_CircuitPython_Bundle>`_.
+If you are looking to use a specific screen, search the product name (i.e. ssd1322 or ili9341) at `https://github.com/adafruit/ <https://github.com/adafruit/>`_, or find it in the `circuitpython bundle <https://github.com/adafruit/Adafruit_CircuitPython_Bundle>`_.

 Dependencies
 =============